 Anxiety doesn't generally cause saliva to pour of your mouth.
 That's because your swallow reflex works, so often you'll swallow the saliva before it comes out of your mouth.
 Most people that drool do so because they can't swallow it and it builds up.
 If you truly cannot swallow and drool is pouring out your mouth, see a doctor.

-Take my anxiety test to get a better idea of your anxiety and its symptoms.
+Take my free 7 minute anxiety test to get a better idea of your anxiety and its symptoms.
 There's never any harm in seeing a doctor, even though drooling itself is rarely dangerous.
 But anxiety can cause issues that may lead to the feeling of needing to drool, with excessive saliva that on some occasion may pour out of your mouth.
 These reasons include:

 - Thinking About Saliva Anxiety causes your mind to over focus on various bodily functions.
 That, in turn, can cause you to create more of those functions.
 Salivation is a big one - when you think about your saliva, you'll often create more saliva, which in turn causes you to think about your saliva more.
 That can make so much saliva that it even comes out on occasion, leading to drooling.